DIMITA/laravel-business-orchestration-engine/README.md

 The package provides a clean, human-friendly API with persistent state management, crash recovery, and multi-driver support (Database, Redis, Queue).

 Each engine is designed for production use with proper error handling and compensation mechanisms.

+## Changelog

+- v1.0.0: Initial release with all core engines
+- Added Executable contract for saga steps